sisoe24/vimdcc/README.md

 - `Alt+r` - Redo
 - `'` - Show clipboard register
 - `"` - Show named registers

-## Known Issues

-Too many to list here.
-The plugin is still in development and there are still some bugs and missing features.
-Feel free to report any issues, feature requests or contribute to the project.

 ## Installation

 ### Nuke